keboola/developers-docs/integrate/storage/api/import-export.md

 {% endhighlight %}

 #### Upload Files Using Storage API Importer

-We generally recommend using the approach with the [federationToken token](#manually-uploading-a-file) as it is more reliable and universal.
+For production setup, we recommend using the approach [outlined above](#manually-uploading-a-file) with direct upload to S3 as it is more reliable and universal.
-In case you need to avoid using an S3 client, it is also possible to upload the files by a simple HTTP request to [Storage API Importer Service](/integrate/storage/api/importer/).
+In case you need to avoid using an S3 client, it is also possible to upload the file by a simple HTTP request to [Storage API Importer Service](/integrate/storage/api/importer/).

 {% highlight bash %}
 curl --request POST --header "X-StorageApi-Token:storage-token" --form "data=@new-file.csv" https://import.keboola.com/upload-file